Pro-Trump youth group enlists teens in secretive campaign likened to a ‘troll farm,’ prompting rebuke by Facebook and Twitter

 To some participants, the undertaking feels very different.
 Notes from the recorded conversation with a 16-year-old participant — the authenticity of which was confirmed by The Post — indicate, “He said it’s really fun and he works with his friends.”
 The participant, through family members, declined to comment.

-The users active in the campaign, some of whom were using their real names, identified themselves only as Trump supporters and young Republicans.
-One simply described herself as a high school sophomore interested in softball and cheerleading.
+The social media users active in the campaign, some of whom were using their real names, identified themselves only as Trump supporters and young Republicans.
+One described herself simply as a high school sophomore interested in softball and cheerleading.

 Noonan, 46, said “some of the comments may go too far” but cast the activity as a response to similar exaggerations by Democrats.
 “Liberals say things that are way out there, and conservatives say things that are sometimes way out there, or don’t have enough evidence.”